Indonesian Villagers Slaughter Nearly 300 Crocodiles In Revenge Attack

 “To prevent this from happening again, farming license holders need to secure surrounding areas,” he said.

-Manullang added that his agency was aiding the investigation, carried out by local police.
-Authorities said they could not prevent the attack, despite dispatching around 40 officers to the scene.
+Manullang added that his agency was aiding the investigation carried out by local police.
+Authorities said they could not prevent the attack despite dispatching around 40 officers to the scene.

 “We couldn’t do anything,” said Police Chief Dewa Made Sutrahna, as cited by Newsweek.
 “We were outnumbered.
 The situation was so tense.”